CHANDRASEKAR8610/phone-directory2/README.md

 Let's say if I have been registered, now to view Latest Products do like the following

 ```
+Dear user, to Navigate to pages follow the below instructions carefully.
+* To view Latest products, Click 4
+* To view Product Details, Click 5
+* To Update your Profile, Click 6
+* To view your Profile, Click 7
+* To Add Product, Click 8
+* To Update your Product, Click 9
+* To Buy your Product, Click 10
+* To Delete your Account, Click 11
+* To Quit Application, Click 12

+Enter your Choice = 4

 PRODUCTID                                        TITLE                          ADDED_BY                                ADDED_AT                        YEAR
 15f6ty78-e0a6-11ea-87d0-0242ac190903        Raspberry PI 3 Model B+     15f408e8-e0a6-11ea-87d0-0242ac130003           2020-08-19                       2020
 ```